blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 When processing Privacy Request, Systems MAY automatically disregard the (`dsid`,`dsid-schema`) paris for which they have not been able to establish Data Subject authentication.

 However, the authentication does not necessarily have to be performed during the collection of the Privacy Request.
 It can be done separately.
+The design of PRIV aims to support several authentication workflows, as many as possible authentication methods (i.e. be as much as possible agnostic from the authentication method).

 #### Matching Multiple Data Subject Identities